QBladeOcean/QBladeOceanDocs/docs/source/src/theory/hydrodynamics/me/me.rst

     :align: center
     :alt: Morison wave kinematic options

-    Options in QBladeOcean to consider the wave elevation and kinematics. (a) local intantaneous values; (b) values at the inital undisplaced position; (c) values at a low-passed position of the element.
+    Options in QBlade to consider the wave elevation and kinematics. (a) local intantaneous values; (b) values at the inital undisplaced position; (c) values at a low-passed position of the element.

 The first option shown in :numref:`fig-me-kin-opt` (a) is the wave kinematics and elevation in the local instantaneous position of the cylinder.
 In this example, the cylinder has been divided into four sub-elements.
 The lower two are fully submerged and one sub-element is partially submerged.
 The second option in :numref:`fig-me-kin-opt` (b)